AhmetEmreSengul/coffee/README.md

 ### Frontend / configuration

-- **Hardcoded production URL**: frontend’s Axios baseURL uses a hardcoded production host in multiple places (`frontend/src/lib/axios.ts`, login/signup Google button logic), rather than an env-driven config.
+- **Hardcoded production URL**: frontend's Axios baseURL uses a hardcoded production host in multiple places (`frontend/src/lib/axios.ts`, login/signup Google button logic), rather than an env-driven config.
 - **No API typing contract**: frontend types are local interfaces; there is no shared schema/OpenAPI.
+- **Stripe test mode**: payment processing uses Stripe test environment; test card `4242 4242 4242 4242` can be used for testing.

 ### Operational / maintenance